lastmeta/sensorimotor/README.md

 # Development Roadmap

-Conceivably the best way to develop and test the above design is to use a series of environment of increasing complexity.
+Conceivably the best way to develop and test the above design is to use a series of environments of increasing complexity.
 For instance if a very simple environment can be managed by such a system to our satisfaction, then a more complex environment can be tested.

 We might start out with a number line, or some simple state space with few (linear) transitional steps, then move onto a 2d space with obstacles, finally, a Rubik's Cube may be sufficiently large a state space and transition space to satisfy all requirements, at least as far as deterministic environments are concerned.
 Non-deterministic environments should be able to be managed by a sufficiently intelligent Sensorimotor Inference Engine, however, the aim of this repository is first and foremost the development of a minimal viable general Sensorimotor Inference Engine, so non-deterministic environments, such as any multiplayer game (since another players actions are essentially undetermined) is beyond our scope at this time.